Expert answers on marine wire gauge, voltage drop, ABYC vs IEC standards, AWG vs mm², ampacity and engine-room derating.

 What gauge wire do I need for a 12V yacht installation?

 It depends on current and run length.
 On 12V systems the available voltage drop is small — only 0.36 V at 3% — so cables grow quickly.
-As a rough guide: a 10 A load over a 5 m one-way run needs about 4 mm² (around 12 AWG) to stay within 3% drop; a 20 A load over 7 m needs roughly 10 mm² (around 8 AWG).
-Always size for both voltage drop and ampacity (ABYC E-11 Table VI or IEC 60092-352) and add at least 10% margin on continuous loads.
+As a rough guide (3% drop, ρCu @ 30 °C, two-conductor loop): a 10 A load over a 5 m one-way run needs about 6 mm² (around 9 AWG); a 20 A load over 7 m needs roughly 16 mm² (around 4 AWG).
+Always size for both voltage drop and ampacity (ABYC E-11 Table VI or IEC 60092-352) and add at least 10% margin on continuous loads — more for engine-room runs where ambient temperature derates ampacity.

 How does ABYC differ from IEC for marine wiring?